austinlostinboston/distsys/README.md

 ```
 cd distsys/config
 vim port.conf

+## port.conf is where you specify the port each local
+## client runs on.
+This file is only used in local mode.
+## Lines starting with '#' will be ignored.
+15001
+15002
 ```
 By default, this file is setup to run two clients on port 15001 and 15002.
 Feel free to change this to desired port values above 8000.